-Firstly, let’s take a look at what a buyer’s agent actually does.
-Put simply, they represent buyers during property transactions.
-Just as sellers engage the services of a sales agent, many buyers seek out the help of a buyer’s agent.
-Their role is to negotiate the purchase on behalf of their client – the buyer.
+Unlike sales agents, a buyer's agent represents the buyer during the sale of a house.
+Just as sellers engage the services of a sales agent, many buyers seek out the help of a buyer's agent.
+Their role is to negotiate the purchase on behalf of their client.

-Buyer’s agents represent both owner-occupiers and investors.
-For the latter, the buyer’s agent service would involve more data analysis and interpretation, with the goal being the highest possible rental yield and capital growth.
+Buyer's agents represent both owner-occupiers and investors.
+For investors, the buyer's agent service would involve more data analysis and interpretation, with the goal being the highest possible rental yield and capital growth.

 Regardless of the client, buyer's agents will always be tasked with negotiating with sales agents for the best price they can achieve for their client.
 There are plenty of reasons buyers should employ an agent to represent them.